Outrage Builds Over Report Of Alleged Use Of Spyware On Press, Activists

 The NSO Group clients included the governments of Azerbaijan, Bahrain, Hungary, India, Indonesia, Kazakhstan, Mexico, Morocco, Rwanda, Saudi Arabia, Togo, and the United Arab Emirates, according to the report.

+"After checking their claims, we firmly deny the false allegations made in their report," the statement said.

+But the statement did little to quell recriminations and calls for investigations from capitals around the world.

-"What we could read so far, and this has to be verified, but if it is the case, it is completely unacceptable.
-Against any kind of rules we have in the European Union," von der Leyen said during a visit to Prague.
+European Commission President Ursula von der Leyen noted that while the information still had to be verified, "if it is the case, it is completely unacceptable.
+Against any kind of rules we have in the European Union," she said during a visit to Prague after Hungary, one of the bloc's 27 members, appeared on the client list.

-NSO has denied any wrongdoing, saying its Pegasus software is intended for use against criminals and terrorists and is made available only to military, law enforcement, and intelligence agencies from countries with good human rights records.
+In the wake of the report, the U.S. government said it would no longer use the "compulsory legal process" including subpoenas or warrants to obtain records or identify sources from journalists involved in news-gathering activities.

+The new policy comes following revelations that former President Donald Trump's Justice Department secretly obtained phone records of journalists investigating his administration, including from CNN, The Washington Post, and The New York Times.

-The report is a stinging blow to Hungarian Prime Minister Viktor Orban, who has been accused by the EU of flouting democracy with a series of laws seen as curtailing a free press and human rights.
+In Europe, the report was a stinging blow to Hungarian Prime Minister Viktor Orban, who has been accused by the EU of flouting democracy with a series of laws seen as curtailing a free press and human rights.

-A spokesperson for the Hungarian government previously denied knowledge of any data collection, while opposition lawmakers on July 19 demanded an inquiry into reports that Orban's right-wing government may have used the powerful malware to spy on critical journalists, politicians, and business figures.
+Foreign Minister Peter Szijjarto rejected the allegations, telling a press conference on July 19 that Hungary's civilian intelligence agency did not use the Pegasus software "in any way."

+"The government has no knowledge of this type of data collection," Szijjarto added.

 Pegasus infects iPhones and Android devices to enable operators to record phone calls, access text messages, photos, e-mails, and passwords, track GPS data, and secretly activate microphones and cameras.